majestic53/micro-xml/README.markdown

 Purpose
 ========

-The primary goal of this project was to create a simple and small xml parsing library for the purpose of reading-in and writing xml data files.
+The primary goal of this project was to create a small and simple xml parsing library for the purpose of reading-in and writing xml data files.
 For the sake of simplicity, Micro-XML follows a highly constrained version of the xml standard (See Syntax).
 Micro-XML does not allow declarations or namespaces.
 However, unique node attribute names are enforced.
 This allows for quick parsing by heavily reducing the complexity of the parsing process.
+This makes this library well suited for low-memory/low-spec applications, such as embedded systems.

 Syntax
 ======